You think I would have learned my lesson after paying off my undergraduate student loans, but sadly I did not.

 In my case, my job was stable and I wasn’t struggling to make my payment.
-So, the first thing I did was refinance my loans through SoFi, going from a 6.8% to a 4% interest rate.
-This increased the amount of my payment going toward principle and made me feel like there was a light at the end of the tunnel.
+So, the first thing I did was refinance my loans through SoFi, going from a 6.8% to a 4.5% interest rate.
+This increased the amount of my payment going toward principle and made me feel like I was actually making progress in paying them off for good.

 Pay More Than the Minimums (A Lot More!)

 A second tip is to pay more than the required minimum.
 For a couple of years, I paid anywhere from between $100 to $180 more than was due and it definitely made a difference.

 Now I am putting every cent I can toward them and it is making a huge difference.
 If you can start with this approach, I highly recommend it (I sure wish I had!).

 I wish I could say that this third step worked for me but alas, it did not.
 While I was in school and in the years since I graduated, I have been with the same employer and they do not offer this as a benefit.
 Your employer may, however.